flevour/jquery-addressPicker/README.md

 * displays the selected address on a map
 * helps the developer in getting address details into a form

+Some of the ideas and some code are borrowed by [@sgruhier](https://github.com/sgruhier) [jQuery Address Picker](https://github.com/sgruhier/jquery-addresspicker) which depends on jQuery UI.

 ## Installation